 We summarize the results.
-All of the three classes (pairwise, binary, planar) by themselves can simply reduce DFGs, that is, they are "universal" (see definition 2).
+All of the three classes (pairwise, binary, planar) by themselves can simply reduce DFGs, i.e. are "universal".
 Planar binary factor graphs and planar pairwise factor graphs are also universal.
-Binary pairwise factor graphs (BPFGs) and planar BPFGs are universal only for models with strictly positive potential functions, but not for general models-what we have called "positive universal" (see definition 3).
-Simple reductions from DFGs with zeroes to each of these classes are also possible in a limit ("almost universal"; see definition 10).
+Binary pairwise factor graphs (BPFGs) and planar BPFGs are universal only for models with strictly positive potential functions, but not for general models - what we have called "positive universal".
+Simple reductions from DFGs with zeroes to each of these classes are also possible in a limit ("almost universal").
 Finally, continuous polynomial-time reductions of the "spectral reduction" type exist from DFGs with zeroes to BPFGs and planar BPFGs.
 These results are depicted in Figure 2.